markfilliph/free-genai-bootcamp-2025/flashcard/frontend-tech-specs.md

    - Show cultural notes and idiomatic expressions.

 4. **Text-to-Speech (TTS)**:
-   - Users can listen to pronunciations using ResponsiveVoice.js.
+   - Users can listen to pronunciations using ResponsiveVoice.js. (not deployed)

 5. **Flashcard Organization**:
    - Organize flashcards into decks and tag them.